mykter/afl-training/quickstart/README.md

 (the instructions assume Ubuntu) to use afl to fuzz the sample program.

-1) Setup
+Setup
 ========

-Jump to the appropriate part of section 1 based on what you're configuring, then go to section 2.
+Jump to the appropriate part of this Setup section based on what you're configuring, then go to the next section (Once you're at a shell...).

 Setting up your own machine manually
 ---------------------------------------